Russell Sage: Early life and family

 Sage was born at Verona in Oneida County, New York to Elisha Sage Jr. and Prudence Risley.
 His grandfather Elisha Yale Sr. was a construction contractor, and his uncle, Barzillai Sage, was the grandfather of railroad magnate Col. Ira Yale Sage of the Yale family.
 Russell Sage's nephew, Earl Chapin, also married to Cecilia A. Yale, sister of Col. John Wesley Yale, and mother of editor Charles Chapin.

 Through his granduncles Capt.
 William Sage and Capt.
 Nathan Sage, distant cousins included Princess Kay Sage, wife of the Prince of San Faustino, Admiral Francis M. Bunce, Cornell benefactor Henry W. Sage, and Senators Henry M. Sage and Josiah B. Williams.

 Princess Kay Sage, member of American royalty, was related by marriage to the Agnelli family, founders of Fiat S.p.A. and owners of Ferrari, with family members including Donna Virginia Bourbon del Monte, Princess Clara von Fürstenberg, Senator Giovanni Agnelli, minister Susanna Agnelli, and Italy's richest man, Gianni Agnelli of Villa Leopolda.

 Sage received a public school education and worked as a farmhand until he was 15.
 He started as an errand boy in his brother Henry's grocery in Troy, New York.
 He had a part interest in 1837–1839 in a retail grocery in Troy, and in a wholesale store there in 1839–1857.

 Political career

 In 1841, Sage was elected as alderman in Troy.
 He was re-elected to this office until 1848, while also serving for seven years as treasurer of Rensselaer County.
-He was elected to the U.S. House of Representatives as a Whig, and served, with re-election as an Oppositionist, from March 4, 1853, until March 3, 1857.
+He was elected to the U.S. House of Representatives as a Whig.
+He was re-elected in 1854 and served from March 4, 1853, until March 3, 1857.
 He served on the Ways and Means Committee.
 Sage was the first person to advocate in Congress for the purchase of George Washington's plantation, Mount Vernon, by the government.